miguellacorte/the_open_media_ecology_essay/README.md

-# Open Media Ecologies: networks of adaptation.
+# Open Media Ecologies: networks of and for cultural adaptation.

 This repository presents Open Media Ecologies (OMEs) as a form of reference, reflection and ignition towards the development of new sustainable media structures in the anthropocene.